Youssef-Bakr/Youssef-Bakr/README.md

 ## Activities

+### Desertification risk assessment and management
+### Desertification risk assessment by an integrated index
+### Desertification indicators as diagnosis criteria for desertification risk assessment in Africa
 ### Modeling Hydrogeochemical Characteristics  of Nubian Sandstone Aquifer System (NSAS)
 ### Modelling the effect of TransAqua Project on the Infiltration and Recharge Dynamics in the Nubian Sandstone Aquifer System (TransAqua2NSAS)
 ### Early Warning Systems through Earth Observation